huntabyte/bits-ui/sites/docs/content/components/date-field.md

 </ComponentPreviewV2>

--   add docs about leap years/birthdays and placeholder date

 ## Overview

 The `DateField` component is an alternative to the native `<input type="date">` element.
 It provides a more flexible and customizable way to select dates within a designated field.